Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable1.md

 Please fill out and submit the CATME form sent to your email!
 Do this by 1/11/2023, otherwise we will assign you to a group at our discretion!

 ## Syllabus Quiz
-Please Complete the Syllabus Quiz found on ELC by 1/13/2022.
+Please Complete the Syllabus Quiz found on ELC by the due date on ELC.

+## Get Access to Fab Lab
+Complete Fab Access class on ELC

 ## Github Account Setup